MakeSchool/SpriteBuilder-Cocos2D-Docs/1.3/concepts/cocos2d-actions.md

 Physics animates and updates a node's position and rotation properties if it has a non-static CCPhysicsBody.
 A move or rotate action does the same.
 Now which one should take precedence if both were running at the same time, updating the same properties?

 <table border="0"><tr><td width="48px" bgcolor="#ffd0d0"><strong>Caution</strong></td><td bgcolor="#ffd0d0">
-*You should not run move or rotate actions on nodes with dynamic physics bodies.* The resulting behavior is undefined and will most likely not be what you want.
+**Do not run move or rotate actions on nodes with dynamic physics bodies.** The resulting behavior is undefined and will most likely not be what you expect.
 </td></tr></table>

 You can certainly run move and rotate actions on nodes with static or kinematic bodies.
-Just not dynamic ones, those you need to consider as "owned by physics" as far as the position and rotation properties are concerned.
+But **consider dynamic bodies as exclusively controlled (owned) by physics** as far as the position and rotation properties are concerned.

 But the problems don't end here.
-Consider that you are moving a node with a physics body (dynamic or not) by the use of a move action.
-If the body being moved were dynamic or kinematic, the action will have it ignore any physics collision.
+Consider that you are moving a node with a physics body (dynamic or otherwise) by the use of a move action.
+If the body being moved were dynamic or kinematic, the move action will have the node ignore any physics collision.
 But the next time the physics engine updates its internal state, it may try to resolve the collision, countering the movement of the action.

 Ultimately what you may see is that nodes with physics bodies that are animated with move or rotate actions are able to penetrate or pass through collisions or may never reach the action's intended target position or rotation.
+Or they may simply jitter along the edges of a collision, as the action tries to move the node inside and the physics engine tries to move it back outside again.